Iqbal120708/financial-tracker/README.md

 if you want change the message log, you can find `financial-tracker/fin_track/finlogic/file_processors.py` for easy search, you can use key `logger` in search

+if you want change the hour, you can open file `financial-tracker/fin_track/fin_track/settings.py`, then chnage time zone according your time zone area you can change the hour with search variabel **CELERY_BEAT_SCHEDULE** then change value crontab